zengjiexia/ACT/README.md

 - Liposome Assay Analysis

-	The workflow is the improved version of [Calcium Influx Assay](https://github.com/zengjiexia/CalciumInfluxAssay).
+	This workflow is the improved version of [Calcium Influx Assay](https://github.com/zengjiexia/CalciumInfluxAssay).
 It is an automated analysis program for [Ultrasensitive Measurement of Ca2+ Influx into Lipid Vesicles Induced by Protein Aggregates](https://doi.org/10.1002/anie.201700966) developed in the Klenerman Group.

 Requirements